Huntington, West Virginia: Professional sports

+Collegiate

+Marshall University's sports teams are known as the Marshall Thundering Herd.
+The school colors are kelly green and white.
+Marshall participates in FBS for football as a member of the Sun Belt Conference.
+The name Thundering Herd came from a Zane Grey novel released in 1925, and a silent movie of the same name two years later.
+Marshall teams were originally known as the Indians, and the green-white colors came in 1903, replacing black and blue.
+The Herald-Dispatch sports editor Carl "Duke" Ridgley tagged the team with the Thundering Herd name, but many other nicknames were suggested over the next thirty years, including Boogercats, Big Green, Green Gobblers, Rams, Judges, and others.
+In 1965, students, alums, and faculty settled on Thundering Herd in a vote, and Big Green was given to the athletic department's fund-raising wing.

+Sports at the school include women's softball, swimming and diving, tennis, volleyball, and track and field; men's football, baseball; and teams for both genders in basketball, cross country, golf, and soccer.
+Marshall also fields club teams, not affiliated with the MU Athletic Department, in rugby union for both women and men, men's and women's lacrosse, and an equestrian team that competes in the Intercollegiate Horse Show Association.

+Other sports

+Huntington was also home to the Huntington Stars (1939–1941), the Huntington Hornets (1956–1957), and the Huntington Blizzard (1993–2000) ice hockey teams.
+The Blizzard played at the Mountain Health Arena, the Hornets played at the Veterans Memorial Fieldhouse, and the Stars played at the former Iceland Arena.
+Marshall University has a club ice hockey team.

+Huntington is home to the Jewel City Roller Girls, a women's roller derby team that was founded in 2010.

 Government and politics

-City Council

 Since 1985 Huntington has operated under a strong mayor/city council form of government.
 The mayor is elected to four-year terms in partisan elections contested at the same time as United States presidential elections.
-The current mayor is former at-large councilman Steve Williams, a Democrat who is currently in his third term.
-Mayors in Huntington are term-limited to three terms and have the authority to veto acts of the city council.
+The current mayor is former Marshall University Board of Governors member Patrick Farrell, a Republican who is currently serving his first term.

 The city also serves as the county seat of Cabell County.
 The Cabell County Courthouse is on a downtown parcel that covers an entire city block.
 Within the building are the offices for all of the county's elected officials and their employees, including the sheriff, county commissioners, county clerk, magistrates, and Circuit Court judges.

 Huntington's city council members are elected to four-year terms at the same time as the mayor.
 There are eleven members of the council, nine of whom represent single-member districts, while the other two are elected at large.
 The city council has the authority to draft and debate ordinances and can override a mayoral veto with a two-thirds majority.
-There are currently nine Democrats and two Republicans on the city council.
+As of February 2025, there are six Democrats and five Republicans on the city council.